 One of the main inspirations for the Greengrass family and the root idea for this story was from a brief passage in the first book where Hagrid tells Harry that he wrote to his parents' friends to get pictures to form a photo album to give as a gift for Harry.
 At that, I was curious/excited to explore the possibility of that idea of one of those family friends to actually meet/recognize Harry before he starts his Hogwarts adventure and to give a different impact on the impressionable eleven year old.

 If that's the case, thanks for giving this story a shot, you invested time in it, and I'm appreciative of that commitment.
-To those few who will end up continue to reading and maybe even lining this story, I'm thrilled to help provide a form of entertainment to you and humbled that you have taken the time to read this story and have actually enjoyed it.
+To those few who end up continuing to read and maybe even liking this story, I'm thrilled and humbled to help provide a form of entertainment for you.